 Information about the Everest base camp trek

 Do I need a guide for Everest Base Camp Trek?
 The short answer is yes; you need a guide.
-However, many find themselves unprepared for the challenges of hiking up to 5/6 hours a day at elevations well over 4,000 meters (FYI there are 3.3 ft. per meter).
-To have a knowledgeable local guide who can help navigate not only the trail but understands the rigors of trekking and the safety aspects of proper acclimatization is undeniable.
-Not to mention, being able to communicate effectively with locals.
+However, many find themselves unprepared for the challenges of hiking up to 5/6 hours a day at elevations well over 4,000 meters (FYI, there are 3.3 ft. per meter).
+To have a knowledgeable local guide who can help navigate the trail and understand the rigours of trekking and the safety aspects of proper acclimatization is undeniable.
+Not to mention being able to communicate effectively with locals.
 An appropriate itinerary is essential for managing the gain in elevation and being in the company of a person who is medically trained to know when primary symptoms of Altitude Mountain Sickness (AMS) become more life-threatening.
 The health and safety section will discuss this issue in more detail.
 Here are a few regulations for the Sagarmatha National Park, where Mt.
-Everest and the majority of the trek lies.
+Everest and most of the trek lie.

 - An entry fee of NRs.3000 (USD 30) per person per entry (foreigners) and NRs.
 1500 (USD 15) per person per entry (SAARC national) must be paid at the designated ticket counter.

 - Valid entry permits are available from the National Parks ticket counter at the Nepal Tourism Board, Bhrikuti Mandap Kathmandu, or the Park entrance gate at Monjo.

-- The entry permit is non-refundable, non-transferable, and is for a single entry only.
+- The entry permit is non-refundable, non-transferable, and only for a single entry.

 - Entering the Park without a permit is illegal.
 Park personnel may ask for the license, so visitors are requested to keep the permit.

 There are several other regulations, so check the website for the latest updates about entering the park.

 Health and Safety

 The first thing when considering trekking to Everest Base Camp is if you are healthy enough.
 Consulting with your doctor is the first recommendation, and make sure you’re cleared for such activity.
 Things to take into consideration during this trek are: